top of page

 1. HR That Only Enforces Is HR That Gets Eliminated

-If your HR team is perceived as the compliance police — saying no, building cases, filing reports — leadership will eventually find a way around them.
-HR has to be a strategic partner and a culture builder.
-Not just a rule enforcer.
+If your HR team is perceived as the compliance police—saying no, building cases, filing reports—leadership will eventually find a way around them.
+HR must be a strategic partner and a culture builder, not just a rule enforcer.
 That reputation is built long before a crisis hits.

 2. Transparency Is a Retention Tool

-Multiple Bolt reviews flagged the same thing: employees knew something was wrong long before they were told.
+Multiple Bolt reviews flagged the same issue: employees knew something was wrong long before they were informed.
 They found out through rumors, sudden departures, and energy shifts.
-If your people don't know the real situation, they fill in the blanks — and they won't fill them in favorably.
+If your people do not know the real situation, they will fill in the blanks—and they will not fill them in favorably.

 3. Two Review Platforms Tell Two Different Truths

-Glassdoor: 34% CEO approval.
-Indeed: 63.6%.
-Your employer brand health check can't live on one platform.
-Look for patterns across multiple channels — not outliers — before drawing conclusions about how employees really feel.
+Glassdoor shows a 34% CEO approval rating, while Indeed shows 63.6%.
+Your employer brand health check cannot rely on one platform.
+Look for patterns across multiple channels—not outliers—before drawing conclusions about how employees truly feel.

 4. Job Security Is the New Currency

 Indeed's lowest-rated category for Bolt was job security at 2.7 out of 5.
-In a post-mass-layoff world, employees aren't just chasing salary.
-They want to know their seat is safe.
-Organizations that can't communicate stability — even imperfect stability — will keep bleeding talent.
+In a post-mass-layoff world, employees are not just chasing salary.
+They want to know their position is safe.
+Organizations that cannot communicate stability—even imperfect stability—will continue to lose talent.

 Breslow replaced HR with "People Ops."
 Know what People Ops does?
-HR.
+HR functions.
 Training, manager support, compliance, employee resources.
-The problems HR was managing didn't disappear — they just have a new address and a smaller team to handle them.
+The problems HR was managing did not disappear; they just have a new address and a smaller team to handle them.
 Watch this space.

 Want the Full Breakdown?
 Download the Case Study.

-We put together a complete HR Help Us Case Study — "When HR Gets Fired...
-What Happens Next?" — with side-by-side platform data, employee review insights, and 5 strategic takeaways your team can act on.
+We put together a complete HR Help Us Case Study—When HR Gets Fired...
+What Happens Next?—with side-by-side platform data, employee review insights, and five strategic takeaways your team can act on.
 Reach out to info@hrhelpus.com to request your copy.

 The Bottom Line

 The Bolt story is messy, still unfolding, and genuinely complicated.
 Ryan Breslow may be right that the company needed to strip down to survive.
-But the way it unfolded — abrupt layoffs, eliminating the HR function publicly, framing the team as the problem — created a trust deficit that shows up clearly in the data and will follow Bolt's employer brand for years.
+However, the way it unfolded—abrupt layoffs, eliminating the HR function publicly, framing the team as the problem—created a trust deficit.
+This deficit shows up clearly in the data and will follow Bolt's employer brand for years.

 Your employees are always talking.
-The only question is whether you're listening before it shows up on Glassdoor — or after.
+The only question is whether you are listening before it shows up on Glassdoor or after.

 $50